KillingSpark/rustysd/Readme.md

 1. Waiting for multiple dependencies
 1. Target units to synchronize the startup
 1. Send SIGKILL to whole processgroup when killing a service
+1. Socket activation (the non-inetd style).
+So your startup will be very fast and services only spin up if the socket is actually activated

 ### See for yourself
 Running `./build_all.sh && cargo run --bin rustysd` will build the test service and run rustysd which will start that testservice